OCHA-DAP/hdx-python-scraper/documentation/main.md

     pip install hdx-python-scraper[pandas]

 ## Breaking Changes
+From 2.5.0, package names have changed to avoid name space clashes

 From 2.3.0, resource name is used when available instead of creating name from url so tests that use saved data from the Read class may break. file_type parameters in various Read methods renamed to format.